zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-google.md

 [APZ 88.5] (# apz88.5) # apz88.5 .ref .apz} "
 Did the ignorance and the break-up of the house eliminate the desire for this?
-He is said to be a noble man. ”All the inferiority complex clings.
+He is said to be a noble man.
+"All the inferiority complex clings.
 Kalyana The saptas have not been attached to the Arahants since the time of Pratyagjana.
 Non-stick He was guilty of depleting hatred as he was depleted by depletion of lust He was accustomed to the rain as he was deluded by the depletion of the moha